solenn-tl/ontologie-peuplement/requetes/3_BUILD_KG.md

 	FILTER ((?gap >= 0) && !(sameTerm(?relatedLandmark,?relatedLandmark2)))
 }
 ```
-## 3. Create temporal relations between versions of plots
-This third step aims to build the temporal relations between versions of plots.
+This step aims to build the temporal relations between versions of plots.

-### 3.1 *hasPreviousVersion* and *hasNextVersion* in case of null or positive gap
+### 2.2 Create *hasPreviousVersion* and *hasNextVersion* in case of null or positive gap
 * For each plot, we search for the minimal positive or null gap that is linked to it.
 * We create *hasPreviousVersion*/*hasNextVersion* between this landmark and the ones that have a gap equal to the minimal gap.